-With its historic old town, huge festive market in the main square, and horse-drawn carriages, Kraków was tailor-made for Christmas.
+With its historic Old Town, huge festive market in the main square, and horse-drawn carriages, Kraków was tailor-made for Christmas.
 And it doesn’t disappoint, putting on a fantastic show that rivals other European cities at this time of year.
 Here is our guide to getting the most out of Christmas in Kraków.

 Along with Easter, Christmas is the most important festival of the Polish calendar, and a time of deep religious significance.
 Kraków is a must-see at any time of year but, as a Christmas destination, the city is up there with the best European cities.
 The short days and cold nights are the perfect excuse to warm up with mulled wine and indulge in some hearty Polish food, which you can find in abundance at the cosy Christmas market.
-With its castle skyline and beautiful cobbled streets, the old town becomes a living Christmas card, especially with a sprinkling of snow.
+With its castle skyline and beautiful cobbled streets, the Old Town becomes a living Christmas card, especially with a sprinkling of snow.
 And, unlike in many countries, Poland does not shut down over Christmas, so it makes a great escape from sitting at home in front of the TV.

 Christmas In Kraków